FIVE MOST SURPRISING FINDS

 Federal Reserve Survey of Consumer Finances, 2019

 A group that votes at 95% for one party has, in the cold calculus of political strategy, zero leverage.
 Its votes are already counted.
-Its concerns are already filed under “will address when politically convenient, which is never.”
+Its concerns are filed under “will address when politically convenient, which is never.”

 “The most common and durable source of factions has been the various and unequal distribution of property.
 Those who hold and those who are without property have ever formed distinct interests in society.”